 • Advertise on letting portals like Rightmove and Zoopla.
 They give you the means to easily self-manage your property which can sometimes help you save more money than if you used a letting agent

-• Speak to a broker about limited company buy-to-lets – these can sometimes offer certain tax benefits to higher rate taxpayers
+• Speak to a broker about buy to let limited company setups – these can sometimes offer certain tax benefits to higher rate taxpayers

 Before you make your decision on whether buy-to-let investments are a good option for you, consider how much income you’d be looking to make based on the location of the property, how many people could live in the property and whether you’d need to make any changes to the property before letting it out.
 Then consider how often you’d need to complete maintenance work, pay maintenance fees and tax, and what your potential capital growth is.